jchartrand/zenodo-git-up/README.md

 ## I.Sicily Zenodo uploader

-Reads I.Sicily TEI XML epidoc files from the I.Sicily Github repository (https://github.com/JonPrag/ISicily) or from a 'forked' copy of that repository, and for each file builds a PDF that describes the inscription, then uploads the PDF and the associated TEI XML file to Zotero, in the process creating a new DOI for the file.
+Reads I.Sicily TEI XML Epidoc files from the I.Sicily Github repository (https://github.com/JonPrag/ISicily) or from a 'forked' copy of that repository, and for each file builds a PDF that describes the inscription and then uploads the PDF and the associated TEI XML file to Zotero, in the process creating a new DOI for the inscription.
-The new DOI is also recorded in the PDF and the TEI XML file.
-The TEI XML file is saved back to the Github repository.
+The new DOI is also recorded in the PDF and the TEI XML file, and the TEI XML Epidoc file is saved back to the Github repository.

 [Preparation](#preparation)
 * [Images](#images)